Family Purge Documentation

 | Nested families | On | Recursively descends into nested families, cleans each one, reloads it back into its parent.
 Category-mismatched nested families are deleted. |

-| Materials & assets | On | Walks every non-type element to collect used Material IDs and their three asset references (appearance, structural, thermal).
-Deletes unreferenced Material, AppearanceAssetElement, and PropertySetElement instances.
-Runs twice - second pass catches assets orphaned by the first. |
+| Materials & assets | On | Walks every element to collect used materials and the three asset types (appearance, structural, thermal).
+Deletes unreferenced materials and assets.
+Runs twice - the second pass catches assets orphaned by the first. |

 | CAD imports | On | Strips DWG, DXF, SAT, SKP, and DGN imports.
 Typically the largest source of family bloat by file size. |

-| Images & PDFs | On | Strips ImageType and ImageInstance - raster images and imported PDFs. |
+| Images & PDFs | On | Strips raster images and imported PDFs. |

-| Fill patterns | Off (experimental) | Walks Material and FilledRegionType references to build a "used" set, deletes the rest.
+| Advanced - Fill patterns | Off | Walks material and filled-region references to build a "used" set, deletes the rest.
 Solid is always preserved. |

-| Line patterns | Off (experimental) | Walks GraphicsStyle and Category line-pattern references to build a "used" set, then deletes unused. |
+| Advanced - Line patterns | Off | Walks graphics-style and category line-pattern references to build a "used" set, deletes the rest. |

-| Object styles | Off (experimental) | Deletes subcategories under OST_Lines (and other style categories) that no curve references. |
+| Advanced - Object styles | Off | Deletes subcategories that no curve or element references. |

 Fill patterns, line patterns, and object styles can change the visual appearance of a family in subtle ways - a fill type you didn't realise was referenced by an annotation gets removed and the annotation falls back to Solid.
-Leave these off until you've verified the results on a copy of a family you don't mind testing on.
+Leave these off until you have verified the results on a copy of a family you don't mind testing on.

 Why each pass uses its own transaction